HL7/fhir-project-mhealth/input/pagecontent/actors.md

 be designed to work with specific data repositories.
 Devices may be regulated health devices, but need not be.

-Requirements, Rules and test Scenarios applicable to Device actors will be marked with the @Device tag.
+Features, Rules and test Scenarios applicable to Device actors will be marked with the @Device tag.

 #### App